Ever notice how our lives are immersed in the influences of three?

-Price is a huge factor in the decision making process, even for the elite sales reps.
+We know price is a huge factor in the decision making process, even for elite sales reps.
 Unless they have created an environment where a prospect is willing to tell them what’s really on their mind most prospects will never tell them the price is more than they bargained for.

 Besides being confused, besides being fearful of making the wrong decision, prospects are too embarrassed to tell the salesperson the truth; they have their pride to protect.

-So they smile, tell you how much they appreciated your time with them, explain that their partner needs to review everything and that they have two more bids to see etc., etc.
+So they smile, tell you how much they appreciated your time with them, explain that their partner needs to review everything or that they have two more bids to see etc., etc.

 The sale isn’t made and your odds of making the sale after the fact are now one in ten.

 In a sense, they have rolled out some of the planned obstacles (reasons not to buy) they practiced and reviewed prior to your arrival.

 It’s instinctive, we all do it.
 Factually too much pressure is exerted on a prospect when only one option is presented.

 Control the presentation and guide the process smoothly to a close by introducing a contextual pricing model that eases the emotional impact of making the wrong decision and vastly reduces the client’s perceived risk.